pedro-oliveira/backend-engineering-challenge/README.md

 Finally, the tagged image is pushed to the Docker Hub (the registry being used) and the new version becomes publicly available.
 Information about this image repository can be found [here](https://hub.docker.com/repository/docker/psoliveira/unbabel-cli/general).

 In order to run the GitLab CI, it was necessary to configure an external repository in my [GitLab.com account](https://gitlab.com/psoliveira).
-Creating in this way a *repository mirroring* to this repository.
+Creating this way a *repository mirror* from this repository to an external repository in GitLab.
 The status of GitLab CI pipelines can be viewed [here](https://gitlab.com/psoliveira/backend-engineering-challenge/pipelines).

 ### Dockerfile